gpilgrim2670/SwimmeR/README.md

 # Usage

-Version 0.2.0.0 of `SwimmeR` has two major uses.
+Version 0.2.0.0 of `SwimmeR` has two major uses - importing results and formating times

+## Importing Results

-First it reads swimming results into R and outputs tidy dataframes of the results.  `SwimmeR` uses `Read_Result` to read in either a PDF or HTML file (like a url) and the `Swim_Parse` to convert the read file to a tidy dataframe.
+`SwimmeR` reads swimming results into R and outputs tidy dataframes of the results.  `SwimmeR` uses `Read_Result` to read in either a PDF or HTML file (like a url) and the `Swim_Parse` to convert the read file to a tidy dataframe.

 `Read_Result` has two arguements, `file`, which is the file path to read in, and `node`, required only for HTML files, this is a CSS node where the results reside